NicholasARossi/NicholasARossi.github.io/_posts/2017-04-04-Cross Correlation.md

 <img  src="/res/blog_5/graph_1.png">
 </a>﻿
 </center>
-We see that the daylight in Boston and Paris follow the same basic trajectories, but the exact brightness in Boston isn't a great predictor of the brightness in Paris.
+We see that the daylight in Boston and Paris follow the same basic trajectories, but the exact brightness in Boston isn't a great predictor of the brightness in Paris at any given time.
 Taken a step further, if we "flatten" the data to remove the time dimension and plot the brightness in Paris vs that of Boston we get the following.
 Each point on the circle represents the brightness in Paris and the brightness in Boston at a specific time.

 <video controls width="100%">
   <source src="/res/blog_5/flattened_1.webm" type="video/webm">